GonePhishing2/GonePhishing2.0/README.md

 ## Problem Statement

 The challenge we faced revolved around the uncertainty in predicting delivery times due to disorganized data.
-Our task was to streamline this data to enhance the effectiveness of our machine learning models.
+Our task was to streamline this data to enhance the effectiveness of our machine-learning models.
 By doing so, we aimed to improve operational efficiency and minimize production delays.

 ## Data Cleaning and Preparation